 I went to the University of the Pacific in Stockton, CA, and I majored in Business with a concentration in Marketing.
 Looking back now, I couldn’t think of a better major to prepare me for what I am doing today.

 I make money two ways: sponsored content and affiliates.
 I’m lucky to have the opportunity to work with some amazing brands and if I’m ever being paid for a blog post, it will be disclosed within the post that it’s “sponsored” (any gifted items will be marked with ℅).
 I’m also a part of several affiliate advertising programs.
 This means that if you click and/or make a purchase through certain links on my site or any related social media platforms (including Twitter, Facebook and Pinterest), I may make a commission from that click and/or purchase.
+You can also shop my Daily Looks here.
 I’m extremely selective when working with sponsors and I will only feature products and brands that I love.
 I turn down opportunities (and lots of money) all the time because it’s very important to me to include and only show products and companies that fit my life and style.

 Yes it is.
 There is more to blogging than meets the eye.
 Just on the content creation side there’s plenty of work to be done everyday.
 My husband and I cover the responsibilities of model, stylist, location scout, producer, writer, editor and photographer.
 Add on social media, travel, collaborations, legal, financial duties and everything else there’s plenty to keep two people busy all of the time.